alqinsidev/microservice-sandbox/README.md

 For detailed information on how to use and other details, please refer to this [project documentation](http://18.138.252.135:8012/swagger).

+## Future Works

+The project has a lot of work to do, this is a list of what need to be improved on the project:

+1. **Testing**: The project are not fully covered by unit test, especially on auth service.

+2. **CI/CD**: The project are using Github Actions to build the docker container and push to the registry when there is any commit on main branch.
+Yet it's not fully automated, it still need to pull the container on the server in order to update the production deployment to the latest version.

 ## Contact

 If you have any questions about the project, feel free to reach me at [padlanalqinsi@gmail.com].

 **SALAM WARGI JABAR**